realglobe-Inc/sugos/README.md

                                      height="40" style="height:40px"
 /></a>

 Create a [SUGO-Actor][sugo_actor_url] instance and declare modules.
-Then, connect to the cloud server.
+Then, connect to the hub server.

 ```javascript
 #!/usr/bin/env